Anchorage, Alaska: Economy

 Anchorage's largest economic sectors include transportation, military, municipal, state and federal government, tourism, corporate headquarters (including regional headquarters for multinational corporations) and resource extraction.
 Large portions of the local economy depend on Anchorage's geographical location and surrounding natural resources.
 Anchorage's economy traditionally has seen steady growth, though not quite as rapid as many places in the lower 48 states.
 With the notable exception of a real estate-related crash in the mid-to-late 1980s, which saw the failure of numerous financial institutions, it does not experience as much pain during economic downturns.

-The Ted Stevens Anchorage International Airport (TSAIA) is the world's fourth busiest airport for cargo traffic, surpassed only by Memphis, Hong Kong, and Shanghai Pudong.
+The Ted Stevens Anchorage International Airport (TSAIA) is the world's third busiest airport for cargo traffic, surpassed only by Hong Kong and Shanghai Pudong according to a list of busiest airports by cargo traffic.
 This traffic is strongly linked to Anchorage's location along great circle routes between Asia and the lower 48.
 In addition, the airport has an abundant supply of jet fuel from in-state refineries in North Pole and Kenai.
 This jet fuel is transported to the Port of Anchorage, then by rail or pipeline to the airport.